SWIFTSIM/swiftsim/doc/RTD/source/HydroSchemes/minimal_sph.rst

    :hidden:
    :caption: Contents:

 This scheme is a textbook implementation of Density-Energy SPH, and can be used as a pedagogical example.
-It also implements a Monaghan AV scheme and Balsara switch, like the GADGET-2 scheme.
+It also implements a Monaghan AV scheme, like the GADGET-2 scheme.
 It uses very similar equations, but differs in implementation details.